 Construction accounting is a specialized method of financial management designed to meet the unique needs of the construction industry.
 Unlike traditional accounting it focuses on tracking project costs, managing budgets, and ensuring accurate reporting throughout the lifecycle of a construction project.

-Why is Construction Accounting Important to Implement?
+Why Construction Accounting is Important?

 Construction Accounting Concept